ForAllSecure/bncov/README.md

 ## CHANGELOG

-After long consideration, some changes in the API are landing:
+After long consideration, some changes in the API are landing as of Oct 2021:

 - Added a `ctx` object that is keyed off the Binary View and helpers `bncov.get_ctx` and `bncov.get_covdb` to support multibinary use case in the